-- Accumulated Descent: Total of the descents made from departure to the present position - AGL(Air): Altitude from Ground Level. - Alt. at next (Air): Predicted altitude in next waypoint, if current trajectory is maintained. - Atmospheric pressure: It shows the present atmospheric pressure by means of the barometric altimeter - Barometric altitude: Present altitude that the barometric altimeter captures by atmospheric pressure - Battery: Remaining energy in PC/PDA - Differential GPS: GPS gives differential signal (submetric accuracy) - Free Memory: It shows the free memory of the system - GPS Altitude: Present altitude that the GPS perceives via satellites - GPS Bearing: Direction followed according to the GPS system - HDOP: Horizontal Dilution Of Precision (estimated current accuracy of the GPS) - L. Alt.
+- HDOP: Horizontal Dilution Of Precision (estimated current accuracy of the GPS) - VDOP: Vertical Dilution Of Precision (estimated current vertical accuracy of the GPS). - PDOP: Position Dilution Of Precision (estimated current position accuracy of the GPS). - L. Alt.
 (Air): Altitude of the land looking at the loaded DEM file - L/D Goal (Air): Minimum glide ratio required to reach the Goal (going through all intermediate waypoints) (distance to goal divided by goal's altitude over ground level). - L/D Req.
 (Air): Minimum glide ratio required to reach next waypoint (distance to waypoint divided by waypoint's altitude over ground level). - L/D (glide ratio) (Air): Glide ratio, dividing horizontal distance by vertical (descending).
-A high glide ratio means a good gliding, while a low one means a fast descent. - Magnetic bearing: Direction followed according to the inner compass - Maximum altitude: Reached in this outing - Name of the track file - Next WPT: Name of the waypoint you are going to - Norm.
-Acc: Normal acceleration (perpendicular to movement, in circular movements) - Number of points: Track points saved up to this moment
+A high glide ratio means a good gliding, while a low one means a fast descent. - Magnetic bearing: Direction followed according to the inner compass - Maximum power - Mean power - Maximum altitude: Reached in this outing - Name of the track file - Next WPT: Name of the waypoint you are going to - Norm.
+Acc: Normal acceleration (perpendicular to movement, in circular movements) - Number of points: Track points saved up to this moment - Number of satellites in use: Satellites fixed in that moment

-- Number of satellites in use: Satellites fixed in that moment - Place: When a vector map is loaded with information about the zone, this will show the name of the element which fits with our current position - Precision: GPS error margin - Speed limit: It shows the speed limit established for the road - Sunrise: Indicates the time of sunrise, considering parameters such as time zone and season of the year - Sunset: It tells the time it will get dark considering parameters such as time zone and season of the year - Tangential acceleration - Total CO2 emission: CO2 emission of all your outings.
+- Place: When a vector map is loaded with information about the zone, this will show the name of the element which fits with our current position - Precision: GPS error margin - Speed limit: It shows the speed limit established for the road - Sunrise: Indicates the time of sunrise, considering parameters such as time zone and season of the year - Sunset: It tells the time it will get dark considering parameters such as time zone and season of the year - Tangential acceleration - Total CO2 emission: CO2 emission of all your outings.
 It does not automatically reset when he device is turned off - Total Odom.2: Secondary counter of aggregate distance of all your trips.
-It is not reseted automatically when device is shutdown - · Turning radius - Velocity made good (VMG): That's the right direction's velocity component of a ship to the following mark. - Vertical speed
+It is not reseted automatically when device is shutdown - Turning radius - Velocity made good (VMG): That's the right direction's velocity component of a ship to the following mark. - Vertical speed